 These UGS will be triggering alerts in the presence of potential threats, other sensors, such as the Honeywell T-Hawk unmanned system (Class I XM156).
-This backpackable ducted-fan system is powered by a small gasoline engine and is equipped with a small electro-optical payload assembly that can carry a daylight or infrared camera.
+This backpackable ducted-fan UAV system is powered by a small gasoline engine and is equipped with a small electro-optical payload assembly that can carry a daylight or infrared camera.
 The T-Hawk can hover over the suspicious target for about half an hour, or perch for longer periods from a nearby vantage point.
-Images from the are monitored by the controller at the infantry squad, and also transmitted over the wideband network to the platoon command post for further action.
+Images from the UAV are monitored by the controller at the infantry squad, and also transmitted over the wideband network to the platoon command post for further action.

 Persistent surveillance for brigade and below is one of the fields of improvement planned for future Brigade Combat Team (BCT) Enhancement.
-Current systems offering are operated at division and above, used primarily in combating and preempting IED emplacements.
+Current systems offering persistent surveillance are operated at division and above, used primarily in combating and preempting IED emplacements.
 Among the future systems that could be considered are specialized ground based sensor arrays, including combinations of sensors triggering each other when a target appears.
 Other sensors utilize ground surveillance radars and panoramic surveillance systems to provide ‘slew-to-cue’ functions pointing narrow-field EO systems.
-Another spin-off from the FCS program is being developed collaboratively by and is the Mast Surveillance Sensor (MSS), employing a mast mounted version of the medium-wave multisensor (EO) system developed for the cancelled Manned Ground Vehicle (MGV) project.
+Another spin-off from the FCS program is being developed collaboratively by Lockheed Martin and Raytheon is the Mast Surveillance Sensor (MSS), employing a mast mounted version of the medium-wave multisensor (EO) system developed for the cancelled Manned Ground Vehicle (MGV) project.
 The system is applied with an advanced mission management and control system enabling wide area surveillance, tracking of targets of interest and investigation, using the high power zooms.
 The system also employs other on-board sensors fused into a fused panoramic view of the covered area.

 360 degree surveillance can also be used to provide situational awareness for armored vehicles.
 Different cameras and imaging systems are currently available.
 HGH Infrared Systems has developed the IR-360 – a high sensitivity, high speed cooled infrared camera which sweeps over 360 degrees in one second, detecting and tracking multiple moving targets, in day or night, through fog, smoke or haze, detecting human movement in real time, beyond 1,000 meters.
 The system can be coupled with thermal/visual imaging system to support more detailed surveillance.
 The system is employing advanced image and IR processing systems developed by IEC Infrared Systems, which have also been integrated in two new systems introduced by IEC – the IntrudIR alarm and tracking system and M-1 NightStalkIR family of surveillance systems.